GuyT07/typescript-mock-server/README.md

 # Quickstart
-The easiest way to check out this stub/mock server is by installing it as a (dev)dependency and then add a script to you scripts section: `npm run --prefix node_modules/typescript-mock-server start -- --path=$(pwd)/tms-models`.
+The easiest way to check out this stub/mock server is by installing it as a (dev)dependency and then add a script to you scripts section: `npm run --prefix node_modules/typescript-mock-server start -- --path=/tms-models`.
 Your models should export a data const and your file should be named as `^(get|post){1}(-\d)?.ts$`.
 Changes are being picked up automatically, so no need for a restart.
+When you add files, you have to restart.

 Check out the [working example project](https://github.com/GuyT07/typescript-mock-server-examle) and [the source](https://github.com/GuyT07/typescript-mock-server/tree/main/tms-models/users).